 The US Academic Bee is an all-subject academic quiz competition for individual students in 8th grade and younger throughout the USA.
-During the 2018-2019 academic year, regional competitions will take place between January and May 2019.
+During the 2019-2020 academic year, regional competitions will take place between January and May 2020.
 These are open to any student, including homeschoolers; school approval is not needed.
-Students who finish in the top 50% or higher of students at their regional level competition are then welcome to join us for the fourth National Championships of the US Academic Bee in June, 2019.
+Participation in the Academic Bee at Regionals costs $15 per student for the 2019-20 school year.
+Students who finish in the top 50% or higher of students at their regional level competition are then welcome to join us for the fourth National Championships of the US Academic Bee in June, 2020.
 Students can also qualify through participation in an all-subject quiz bowl tournament that maintains individual statistics – further information on these methods is maintained on the Nationals page under the Qualification section.

-Note: Beginning with the 2018-2019 school year, many US Academic Bee events are being held in conjunction with the Regional Finals of the National History Bee and the Regional Finals of the National Science Bee.
+Note: Many US Academic Bee events are being held in conjunction with the Regional Finals of the National History Bee and the Regional Finals of the National Science Bee.
 These tournament sites are denoted by a dark blue dot on the map on the USABB homepage (becoming dark green once the tournament site is confirmed).
 These tournaments are limited to students who have qualified for the Middle School or Elementary School Regional Finals of either the National History Bee or the National Science Bee which are taking place at the same site that day.

 To learn about more about how to register for the National History Bee, please see www.nationalhistorybee.com